Biological pest control

 always biological if possible, chemical only when it is needed

-Ambition: As clean as a strawberry
+Ambition: As clean as fruit

 At this point Afriflora Sher is more developed than most other rose farms in Africa.